-Microarray analysis of gene expression.
-One potential limitation to the use of hairpinpolyamides for gene regulation is binding site size and specificity for match versus mismatch sites, which may result in prohibitively large numbers of affected genes.
-To examine this, the global effects of polyamide treatment on hypoxia-induced gene expression were measured using Affymetrix Human Genome U133 Plus 2.0 Arrays containing oligonucleotide sequences representing more than 50,000 transcripts.
-To establish a benchmark for comparison, the effects of HIF-1 α siRNA and echinomycin were also measured.
-Experiments were conducted in triplicate, and gene expression levels normalized to DFO-treated controls.
-Cells not treated with DFO were normalized to DFOtreated controls.
+Microarray analysis of gene expression

+One potential limitation to the use of hairpin-polyamides for regulation of target genes is the binding site size and specificity for match versus mismatch sites, which may result in a prohibitively large number of affected genes.
+To examine this, the global effects of polyamide treatment on hypoxia-induced gene expression were measured using Affymetrix Human Genome U133 Plus 2.0 Arrays which contain oligonucleotide sequences representing more than 50,000 transcripts.
+To establish a benchmark for comparison, the effects of siRNA against HIF-1 α and echinomycin were also measured.
+Experiments were conducted in triplicate, and gene expression levels were normalized to DFO-treated controls.
+Cells not treated with DFO were also normalized to DFO-treated controls.
+Microarray data was deposited in the NCBI Gene Expression Omnibus repository.

-Polyamide 1 (1 μ M) affected expression of 2,284 transcripts by more than 2-fold (p \leq 0.01) (Table 3.2).
-At the same threshold, HIF-1 α siRNA affected 3,190 transcripts and echinomycin (100 nM) affected 10,906.
-In all cases, a majority of affected genes were down-regulated.
-For comparison, DFO treatment alone affected expression of 2,142 transcripts (4.6% of interrogated transcripts), with a majority up-regulated.
+Polyamide 1 (1 μ M) affected the expression of 2,284 transcripts by more than 2-fold (p \leq 0.01) (Table 4.1).
+At the same threshold, siRNA against HIF-1 α affected 3,190 transcripts and echinomycin (100 nM) affected the expression of 10,906.
+In all cases, a majority of affected genes were down-regulated and a minority up-regulated.
+For comparison, DFO treatment by itself affected expression of 2,142 transcripts (4.6% of interrogated transcripts), with a majority up-regulated.
+A clustering analysis was performed to identify similarities in the expression profiles between the different treatments (Figure 4.4A).
+The expression profile of cells treated with siRNA against HIF-1 α is similar to that of cells not treated with DFO under the conditions of the analysis; the expression profiles of echinomycin-treated and polyamide-treated cells are less similar to each other and to the other treatments.
+Analysis of transcripts affected by both 1 and HIF-1 α siRNA shows that 395 and 150 transcripts are commonly down- and up- regulated, respectively, at least 2-fold (p \leq 0.01) (Figure 4.5).
+A similar analysis of transcripts affected by both 1 and echinomycin show that 731 and 112 transcripts are commonly down- and up- regulated, respectively.